 -Each Player will be given a Skill Level Number (1-4).
 This Number determines the Player’s Team Rank during the season.

--Player Ranks will be re-evaluated every four weeks.
+-Player Ranks will be re-evaluated every five weeks.

 -Player Ranks will be re-evaluated prior to the start of the playoffs.